-Robert farms 1850 acres of land near to Market Weighton, in East Yorkshire, comprising both arable and livestock including cattle, an egg laying enterprise and a duck fattening enterprise for Cherry Valley Foods.
+Robert is a former student of the College.
+He now farms 1850 acres of land near Market Weighton, comprising both arable and livestock including cattle, an egg laying enterprise and a duck fattening enterprise for Cherry Valley Foods.
 He is currently Chairman of the Beef Improvement Group and a Director of BATA and is also in a partnership managing 6,500 acres of arable land in Saskatchewan, Canada.

 David is currently Chair of the Audit Committee.
 He is the Principal of his own accounting company, David Turner & Co, which acquired the PricewaterhouseCoopers’ specialist agricultural team at the end of 2007.
 He has specialised in advising farmers and land-based businesses for over 25 years.
 He also now runs the family farm located in East Anglia.

 Andrew is Lincolnshire born and bred and after being educated at Riseholme College from 1978 to 1980, he now farms 730ha at Leadenham, in Lincolnshire, growing wheat, spring malting barley, sugar beet and oilseed rape.
 He is the founder of Forage Aid, which he launched in April 2013 to gather up and deliver donated forage and straw to help livestock farmers in the north and west during times of snow and flood.
 Forage Aid is now a recognised charity of which Andrew is a Trustee and Chairman.
-He is also Chairman of the AHDB Oilseeds Committee, Board Member of the AHDB’s Project Board and RASE’s Innovation for Agriculture.
+He is a Board Member of RASE’s Innovation for Agriculture.
 His farm is an Agrii ifarm Trial Centre specialising in soil and crop nutrition.

-Always a keen sportsman, after playing county hockey and tennis, Andrew spent many years supporting his two daughters around the Eventing.
+Always a keen sportsman, after playing county hockey and tennis, Andrew spent many years supporting his two daughters around the Eventing circuit.
 He also enjoys watching rugby and football and playing snooker.

 Jeanette Dawson OBE